While Customer Attributes describe who your customer is (e.g., their name or VIP tier), Activity Attributes describe what they just did.

 The Syntax: event.

-To access data from the trigger event, you use the event.
+To access data from the trigger event, you use the event. prefix followed by the parameter key from the event payload.
+Use the parameter key, not the parameter ID.

 {{ event.product_name }}